fergonco/fergonco.github.io/_posts/2018-10-12-Form-based authentication on single page applications with Spring Security.md

 	}
 {% endhighlight %}

-Now, the same curl commands as before:
+Now, the same curl commands as before.
+Note that we don't get redirections anymore but the session management and the sending of the session cookie is still there.

 - An unauthenticated user requests the protected resource.